Lizard Squad

-Lizard Squad was a black hat hacking group, mainly known for their claims of distributed denial-of-service (DDoS) attacks primarily to disrupt gaming-related services.
+Lizard Squad was a black hat hacking group, mainly known for claiming responsibility for a series of distributed denial-of-service (DDoS) attacks that disrupted video-gaming-related services.

 On September 3, 2014, Lizard Squad seemingly announced that it had disbanded only to return later on, claiming responsibility for a variety of attacks on prominent websites.
 The organization at one point participated in the Darkode hacking forums and shared hosting with them.

-On April 30, 2016, Cloudflare published a blogpost detailing how cyber criminals using this group's name were issuing random threats of carrying out DDoS attacks.
+On April 30, 2016, Cloudflare published a blog post detailing how cyber criminals using this group's name were issuing random threats of carrying out DDoS attacks.
 Despite these threats, Cloudflare claim they failed to carry through with a single attack.
 As a result of this, the British National Fraud Intelligence Bureau issued an alert warning businesses not to comply with ransom messages threatening DDoS attacks.

-Distributed denial-of-service attacks

-A distributed denial-of-service (DDoS) attack occurs when numerous systems flood the bandwidth or resources of a targeted system, usually one or more web servers.
-Such an attack is often the result of multiple systems (for example a botnet) flooding the targeted system with traffic.
-When a server is overloaded with connections, new connections can no longer be accepted.

 Notable actions

 Lizard Squad has claimed responsibility for launching a string of DDoS attacks against high-profile game-related services over the course of a few months in late 2014.
 On August 18, 2014, servers of the game League of Legends were taken offline with a DDoS attack; this was claimed as Lizard Squad's first attack.
 Days later, on August 24, the PlayStation Network was disrupted via a DDoS attack.
 On November 23, the group claimed they attacked Destiny servers with a DDoS attack.
 On December 1, Xbox Live was apparently attacked by Lizard Squad: users attempting to connect to use the service would be given the 80151909 error code.
 On December 2, Lizard Squad defaced Machinima.com, replacing their front page with ASCII art of their logo.
 A week after, on December 8, Lizard Squad claimed responsibility for another PlayStation Network DDoS attack.
 On December 22, though not game-related, Internet in North Korea was taken offline by a DDoS attack.
 Lizard Squad claimed responsibility for the attack and linked to an IP address located in North Korea.
 North Korean Internet services were restored on 23 December 2014.